SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 21 May, 2025
+### 📅 Thursday, 22 May, 2025
 ------
 ### Events
 ------
-Here are some notable events that happened in the USA on May 21 throughout history:
+Here are some notable events that have occurred on May 22 in the USA:

-- **1881**: The American Red Cross was established by Clara Barton in Washington, D.C.
-The organization provides emergency assistance, disaster relief, and education in the United States.
+- **1783**: Theozoology Publication - Publication of the book relating to, at that point, the unwritten history of the Americas by the Institution Changing Streams & Echong, dwarf-inspired catalogue nominals.

-- **1927**: Charles Lindbergh completed the first solo nonstop transatlantic flight from New York to Paris in his airplane, the Spirit of St. Louis, marking a significant achievement in aviation history.
+- **1830**: The first passenger railroad opens - The Maryland and Delaware people launch their presented product, which gets potential positive foreign interaction.

--
+- **1956**: First Atomic Successful det
 ### Positive Qoute
 ------
-"Every day may not be good, but there is something good in every day. 🌞✨😊"
+"Every sunrise brings new opportunities 🌅✨ Embrace the day and shine your light! 🌟😊"